B&H Photo: Bild Expo

 Unlike typical merchant-based trade shows, Bild Expo does not intend to make any profit from the event itself.
 The Chief Marketing Officer of B&H Photo Video, Jeff Gerstel, is quoted saying:

 The whole idea was to bring the B&H brand to life for a two-day celebration of what we do.
 Rule number one was it had to be free [for attendees].
 We weren’t there to sell anything; we weren’t there to make money.
 We wanted to create an event for the benefit of the attendees, with one simple goal — that they leave having learned something, been inspired by something or someone and gotten access to the brands they love and the creators they follow in a very humble, low-key and intimate setting.

 The apparent success and demand of attendees at Bild Expo is speculated to also be a result of the decline of similar recent camera and film expos in New York City, which gave Bild Expo the opportunity to satisfy audience demand.
 Moreover, the conference also dedicated one-third of its conference sessions to content creation to bring in a typically younger audience to complement B&H's core photography audience.

+Payboo credit card

+In 2019, B&H Photo launched the B&H Payboo store credit card through Synchrony Financial only for use at B&H including their website and store.
+When using the card, B&H collects and remits the appropriate sales tax but instantly rebates the same amount to the customer.
+In 2022, the card was relaunched through Comenity Capital Bank and gave customers the choice of a sales tax benefit or financing of up to 12 months on qualifying purchases.